rummanwaqar/au_sonar/docs/simulator.md

 Sonar simulator is a 2D simulator that returns relative heading to the acoustic pinger.

+### Important notes
+* Make sure that pinger coods are in NED.
+* Make sure that state_aggregator is runnning.
+Simulator uses pose to simulate pinger data.

 ### Params:

 * `a_x`: pingerA x cood (m)